archagon/archagon.net/_posts/2018-03-24-data-laced-with-history.md

 **Non-Academic CRDT Writing**

+* [A CRDT Primer][crdt-primer] (excellent illustrated primer on order, joins, sets, vector clocks, and other core CRDT concepts)
 * [Towards a Unified Theory of Operational Transformation and CRDT][convergence] (foundational research for the CRDT later used in [xi][xi])
 * [Convergence Versus Consensus: CRDTs and the Quest for Distributed Consistency](https://speakerdeck.com/ept/convergence-versus-consensus-crdts-and-the-quest-for-distributed-consistency) (great illustrated overview by the Automerge folks)
 * [Clear in the iCloud][clear] (an event-based, garbage-collected CvRDT in everything but name; highly recommended reading to get a second perspective on many topics covered in this article)